meimei-hsu/G12_HabitRabbit/README.md

     |---JournalDB           (database operations for JournalDB)
 ---database.dart
     |---Calendar            (get the days of the current and following weeks)
-    |---UserDB              (database operations for the users table)
+    |---UserDB              (operations for the users table)
-    |---ContractDB          (database operations for the contract table)
+    |---ContractDB          (operations for the contract table)
-    |---GamificationDB      (database operations for the gamification table)
+    |---GamificationDB      (operations for the gamification table)
-    |---PokeDB              (database operations for the poke notification table)
+    |---PokeDB              (operations for the poke notification table)
-    |---HabitDB             (database operations for the workouts and meditations table)
+    |---HabitDB             (operations for the workouts and meditations table)
-    |---PlanDB              (database operations for the workoutPlan and meditationPlan children of the journal table)
+    |---PlanDB              (operations for the plan children of the journal table)
     |---Calculator          (statistic calculations for the DurationDB)
-    |---DurationDB          (database operations for the workoutDuration and meditationDuration children of the journal table)
+    |---DurationDB          (operations for the duration children of the journal table)
-    |---WeightDB            (database operations for the weight children of the journal table)
+    |---WeightDB            (operations for the weight children of the journal table)
 ---plan_algo.dart
     |---PlanAlgo            (execute point of the planning algorithm)
     |---WorkoutAlgorithm    (generate plan from the workout planning algorithm)